Deep dive into "this" keyword in Javascript

 Let’s have a look at the example where we are using

-inside of an object.
+this inside of an object.

 const make = 'BMW';